 IT is a rapidly growing, challenging and perspective branch.
 No wonder it’s a dream of many young people to become a developer.
 So was in my case and finally, I found my place here – at Idego Group.
 The following text will tell you how you can become an intern web developer.

-However, if you want to become a proper programmer and not an intern, please read this blog entry!
+However, if you want to become a proper programmer and not an intern, please check out our developer internship program.

 The first step was to write some job-related projects.
 The crucial thing is that the code should be written by yourself.
 Of course, tutorials are great for learning, but if you want to be taken seriously, you’re supposed to show YOUR programming skills, instead of rewriting somebody else’s work.